VolodymyrStyk/VolodymyrStyk/README.md

 ---
 ### About me:

 I want to be a part professional team, where I can grow and learn new.
 The team in which I can fully realize myself and my skills.
 I am learning HTML, CSS, JS, and JS frameworks.
 I take responsibility for my obligations and the tasks set before me.
-Stress-resistant and disciplined (worked in the field of logistics, where he faced stressful situations every day).
+Stress-resistant and disciplined .

 ### My skills:
 **_Programming Languages/ Technologies_**
 ![JavaScript](https://img.shields.io/badge/-JavaScript-090909?style=plastic&logo=JavaScript)